Netrum Achieves Self Reported Market Cap of $50.88 Million (NTR)

-Netrum (NTR) traded down 0.1% against the dollar during the 1 day period ending at 23:00 PM E.T. on May 6th.
-Netrum has a market cap of $50.88 million and approximately $200.03 worth of Netrum was traded on exchanges in the last 24 hours.
-Over the last seven days, Netrum has traded down 0.2% against the dollar.
-One Netrum coin can currently be bought for approximately $23.78 or 0.00037250 BTC on exchanges.
+Netrum (NTR) traded flat against the dollar during the 24 hour period ending at 13:00 PM Eastern on May 8th.
+One Netrum coin can now be bought for $23.78 or 0.00037250 BTC on cryptocurrency exchanges.
+Netrum has a total market cap of $50.88 million and approximately $200.03 worth of Netrum was traded on exchanges in the last day.
+In the last week, Netrum has traded 0% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.